GloriEvo/GloriEvo/README.md

 ..♡ BYI ♡..

-⤷ Semi-verbal: due to a mix of low energy and high anxiety I will be quiet around people I an unfamiliar with.
+⤷ Semi-verbal: due to a mix of low energy and high anxiety I am usually quiet around people I an unfamiliar with.

-⤷ If I have started to warm up to you I will attempt to match your energy as long as my social battery is not dead.
+⤷ If I am comfortable enough I will attempt to match your energy.

 ⤷ I do not like to RP so if you interact with me in character I will probably ignore you.